This page is about Maryland dog bite lawsuits. Our lawyers have settled and won at trial millions of dollars for dog bite victims. Here, we talk about

 - Moura v.
 Randall (1998): This landmark decision by the Maryland Supreme Court in this Montgomery County case established that dog owners may be found negligent and thus liable if they don’t take adequate measures to prevent their dogs from biting individuals.
 This responsibility encompasses ensuring dogs are restrained by a leash or confined within a fenced area and that they are appropriately trained.

 These are some relevant Maryland dog bite statutes and codes:

-- Maryland Cts & Jud Pro Code § 3-1901.2: new law that overturned the Maryland Court of Appeals' holding in Tracey.
+- Maryland Cts & Jud Pro Code § 3-1901.2: New law overturning the Maryland Court of Appeals’ holding in Tracey.
 This law created a greater liability for owners than existed after the Tracey decision or even at common law

 - Montgomery County Code, Sec.
 5-203(a)(7): leash law for Montgomery County

 Our firm handles severe injury dog bite injury cases.
 We know Maryland law, and we fight for victims with every ounce of strength that we have.

 If you or your child have been injured from a dog bite in Maryland, call our personal injury lawyers at 800-553-8082 or get a free online consultation.